New Notifications

 2. Some familiarity with git is required to clone and create pull requests.

-5. A code editor such as vim or visual code is recommended.
+5. A code editor such as Vim or Visual Studio Code is recommended.

 }